 We are human beings, and as such we think as human beings.
 God, however, is not a human being, though we frequently project our own desires and preferences onto him, as though they were his own.

-David recognized that this period of rest from his enemies, and the fact that he was settled in a comfortable home, were blessings from God, and he believed that God should be blessed the same way.
+David recognized that this period of rest from his enemies and being settled into a comfortable home were blessings from God, and he believed that God should be blessed the same way.
 So he endeavored to build a house for the ark of the Lord, assuming that God would enjoy the same comfort.